Analysis | A quarter of the country won’t get the coronavirus vaccine. Half of them trust Trump’s medical advice.

 That’s problematic in part because it means we’re less likely to get to herd immunity without millions more Americans becoming infected.
 Again, it’s not clear how effective natural immunity will be over the long term as new variants of the virus emerge.
 So we might continue to see tens of thousands of new infections each day, keeping the population at risk broadly by delaying herd immunity and continuing to add to the pandemic’s death toll in this country.

-But we also see from the Economist-YouGov poll the same thing we saw in Gallup polling earlier this month: the people who are least interested in being vaccinated are also the people who are least likely to be concerned about the virus and to take other steps aimed at preventing it from spreading.
+But we also see from the Economist-YouGov poll the same thing we saw in Gallup polling earlier this month: The people who are least interested in being vaccinated are also the people who are least likely to be concerned about the virus and to take other steps aimed at preventing it from spreading.

 In the Economist-YouGov poll, nearly three-quarters of those who say they don’t plan on being vaccinated when they’re eligible also say they’re not too or not at all worried about the virus.

 That makes some perverse sense: If you don’t see the virus as a risk, you won’t see the need to get vaccinated.
-Unfortunately, it also means that you’re going to be less likely to do things like wear a mask in public.
+Unfortunately, it also means you’re going to be less likely to do things like wear a mask in public.

 Or you might be more likely to view as unnecessary precautions such as avoiding close-quarter contact with friends and family or traveling out of state.